msavin/MongoInspector/README.md

 MongoInspector
 ==============

-Meteor package for visualizing your collections in the browser To learn more, go to http://mongoinspector.meteor.com
+Meteor package for visualizing your collections in the browser.
+To learn more, go to http://mongoinspector.meteor.com

 # To Install: